AndreiTih/andrei-tihoan-homepage/_posts/2023-12-02-hello-boot.md

 A sector is the minimum storage unit of a storage device.
 "Each sector stores a fixed amount of user-accessible data, traditionally 512 bytes for hard disk drives (HDDs) and 2048 bytes for CD-ROMs and DVD-ROMs"[[2](#references)]

-Later on, we'll be using a [CPU emulator](#using-a-cpu-emulator) to run this code and place it on an emulated hard disk.
+Later on, we'll be using a [PC emulator](#using-a-cpu-emulator) to run this code and place it on an emulated hard disk.
 As such we'll be placing the magic number at the 511th and 512th byte of the first sector of our virtual disk.

 The BIOS then gives the option to boot from this storage device.
 If selected, all of the data from the boot sector gets copied over to address 0x7c00h, then the bios uses a jmp instruction to pass execution to that same address.